Institut für Sexualwissenschaft: Transsexuality and transvestism

 Herbert W. (left) was a transgender friend of Magnus Hirschfeld, and lived for two years in Berlin under his chosen name.
 This photo is from Hirschfeld's Sexual Intermediates (1922).

 Magnus Hirschfeld coined the term transsexual in the 1923 essay Die Intersexuelle Konstitution.
 This identified the clinical category which his colleague Harry Benjamin would later develop in the United States; only about thirty years after its coining by Hirschfeld did the term enter wider use, with Benjamin's work.
 Hirschfeld also originally coined the term transvestite in 1910, and he sometimes used the term "extreme transvestites" or "total transvestites" to refer to transsexuals.
+Other descriptions "in the modern medical sense" also appeared in earlier German medical literature, such as Johann Baptist Friedreich's 1829–1830 work.

 Transgender people were on the staff of the institute as receptionists and maids, as well as being among the clients there.
 Various endocrinologic and surgical services were offered, including an early modern sex reassignment surgery in 1931.
 Hirschfeld originally advised against sexual reassignment surgeries, but came to support them as a means of preventing suicide among transsexual patients.

 Ludwig Levy-Lenz, and surgeon Erwin Gohrbandt performed male-to-female surgery called Genitalumwandlung—literally, "transformation of genitals."
 This occurred in stages: castration, penectomy and vaginoplasty.
 (The institute treated only trans women at this time; female-to-male phalloplasty would not be practiced until the late 1940s.)
 Patients would also be prescribed feminizing hormone therapy, allowing them to grow natural breasts and softer features.
-Testosterone had never been synthesized until 1935 (after the institute closed), so masculinizing hormone therapy was never available at the institute.
+Masculinizing hormone therapy was never available at the institute, as testosterone was only synthesised for the first time in 1935, after the institute closed.

 Ludwig Levy-Lenz, the institute's primary surgeon for transsexual patients, also implemented an early form of facial feminization surgery and facial masculinization surgery.
 Additionally, hair removal treatments using the institute's X-ray facility were developed, though this caused some side effects such as skin burns.
 Professor of history Robert M. Beachy stated that, "Although experimental and, ultimately, dangerous, these sex-reassignment procedures were developed largely in response to the ardent requests of patients."
 Levy-Lenz commented, "[N]ever have I operated upon more grateful patients."

 Hirschfeld worked with Berlin's police department to curtail the arrest of cross-dressers and transgender people, through the creation of transvestite passes.
 These were issued on behalf of the institute to those who had a personal desire to wear clothing associated with a gender other than the one assigned to them at birth.